'Redrawing our floor plans': Newsom lays out framework to reopen California

 Newsom has garnered widespread praise for his aggressive handling of the pandemic in his state, which includes declaring a statewide shelter-in-place order last month for its 40 million residents.

-On Monday, Newsom and the governors of Washington and Oregon announced they’d agreed to “a western states pact” coordinating their efforts on reopening their states.
+On Monday, Newsom and the governors of Washington and Oregon announced that they'd agreed to form a "Western states pact" to coordinate their efforts to reopen.